 Waseda University is one of the most prestigious universities in Japan, which is actively conducting various global courses for international students.
 Waseda has a four-week summer session at the undergraduate level.
-While the application period for 2020 has closed, you can still have a look at its website for more insights to prepare for next year’s program.
-Check out here.
+The application period for the 2022 Waseda Summer Session is March 1 (Tue) – March 25 (Fri), 2022!
+For more information, visit the Waseda Summer Session 2022.

 2. Keio Summer Program by Keio University: